Kuuuube/Circular_Area/README.md

 ## Quick start guide:
 - Enable one of the mapping types and apply the setting

-Note: It is recommended to start with one of the main mapping types (Simple Stretch, FG-Squircular, and Elliptical Grid) and branch out from there
+Note: It is recommended to start with either FG-Squircular or Elliptical Grid and branch out from there

 ## Explanation of the mappings: